-2.5.1 Reading From a 32-Bit Port
+2.5.1 Reading from a 32-bit port

 When reading from a 32-bit port dynamic bus sizing allows the transfer to take place in a single word access, in two half word accesses or in four consecutive byte accesses.
-The following tables show the position of the data byte lanes expected by the MPC5200 and the value of the TSIZ bits driven by the MPC5200.
-Please refer to Table 11 on page 9 or Table 13 on page 22 for the pins where the TSIZ signals will be available depending on the Local Plus mode selected.
+The following tables show the position of the data byte lanes and the value of the TSIZ bits.
+Please refer to <Blue>Table 11 on page 7 or <Blue>Table 13 on page 18 for the pins where the TSIZ signals will be available depending on the Local Plus mode selected.